Chantal13/quartz/content/index.md

 ---
-title: Welcome to My Brain
+title: Home
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Welcome to your new Quartz site.
+Edit this content to customize your home page.